|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Finally, a patrol from the U. S. Army 128th Infantry Regiment led by Lt.
-Hovious reached the crash site and reached the other three survivors on March 12, 1945.
-The survivors were given aid and were transported to a camp at the base of the mountain and rested.
-The bodies of the deceased crew were also recovered.
-On March 14, 1945 the patrol and survivors departed the area and arrived at the front lines on March 15, 1945 at 5pm.
+Hovious reached the crash site and reached the other three survivors on March 12, 1945 who were given aid and were transported to a camp at the base of the mountain to rest while the bodies of the deceased crew were recovered.
+On March 14, 1945 the patrol and survivors departed the area the next day on March 15, 1945 at 5pm reached American front lines.

-In addition, tail gunner SSgt Chludil survived the crash in the tail turret.
-Knocked unconscious during the impact, the tail section broke off and was 1,000' away from the rest of the wreckage.
-When he awoke he gave himself first aid and spent the night on the mountain, but did not locate the other survivors.
-On March 8, he searched the crash site then departed down the mountain alone.
-He observed C-47s and started a fire to attract their attention, but wasn't spotted.
-The next day, he started another fire to signal a B-24 that acknowledge it with a red light.
-At 3:00pm, he observed and signaled an L-5 and overnighted in an abandoned grass hut.
-On March 10, departed to the west towards grass plains and on March 11 spotted two Filipinos and a U. S. outpost of D Company, 128th Infantry Regiment, 32nd Infantry Division where he was given food and first aid.
-On March 12, he arrived at their headquarters at 4pm and was turned over to the 19th Air Support Party and was reunited with Lt.
+Tail gunner SSgt Chludil survived the crash in the tail turret but was knocked unconscious on impact and the tail section broke off and landed 1,000' away from the rest of the wreckage.
+When he awoke he gave himself first aid and spent the night on the mountain unable to locate any other survivors.
+On March 8, 1945 he searched the crash site then departed down the mountain alone.
+He observed C-47s and started a fire to attract their attention, but was not seen.
+On March 9, 1945 he started another fire to signal a passing B-24 that acknowledge it with a red light.
+At 3:00pm, signaled an L-5 and spent the night in an abandoned grass hut.
+On March 10, 1945 departed to the west towards grass plains and on March 11, 1945 saw two Filipinos and found an outpost manned by D Company, 128th Infantry Regiment, 32nd Infantry Division and was given food and first aid.
+On March 12, 1945 was taken to their headquarters at 4pm and was turned over to the 19th Air Support Party and reunited with Lt.
 Lewis who had also survived the crash and left in search of help.

 Skeen is buried at Maplewood Cemetery in Durham, NC.

 Kernan is buried at Saint Theresa of Avila Catholic Cemetery in Gonzale, LA.